kunal-216/food-ordering-website/README.md

    - Ensure MongoDB is installed and running.
    - Configure the MongoDB connection in the backend configuration files.

-## Admin Panel Access

-- Access the admin panel by navigating to `/admin` after logging in as an admin.

 ## Usage

 - **For Users**: Navigate to the home page, browse food items, place orders, and manage your profile.